animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 ## 8. Weaknesses of this Playbook
 - **Heavy reliance on self-reported case studies:** Many recommendations come from consultants and agencies showcasing their own clients, rather than independently verified research.
-- **No controlled comparisons:** The sources rarely compare alternative strategies, making it difficult to isolate whether a recommendation alone caused the reported results.
+- **No controlled comparisons:** sources rarely compare alternative strategies, making it difficult to isolate whether a recommendation alone caused the reported results.
 - **AI search remains experimental:** AI citation metrics (e.g., ROGEO) are recent and their long-term relationship with revenue is not yet proven.
 - **Assumes camera-comfortable experts:** Many recommendations depend on founders or SMEs consistently creating high-quality on-camera content.
 - **Higher operational effort than advertised:** Research, scripting, editing, distribution, and analysis require more resources than many creators suggest.